happykit/flags/package/README.md

 ### `useFlags`

+{
+    user?: FlagUser | null;
+    traits?: Traits | null;
+    initialState?: InitialFlagState<F>;
+    revalidateOnFocus?: boolean;
+    disableCache?: boolean;
+  }

 - `useFlag(options)`
   - `options.user` _(object)_ _optional_: A user to load the flags for.
-The user you pass here will be stored in HappyKit for future reference and [individual targeting](#with-user-targeting).
 A user must at least have a `key`.
 See the supported user attributes [here](#supported-user-attributes).
+The user information you pass can be used for [individual targeting](#with-user-targeting) or rules.
+You can set the `persist` attribute on the user to store them in HappyKit for future reference.
+  - `options.traits` _(object)_ _optional_: An object which you have access to in the flag's rules.
+You can target users based on traits.
-  - `options.initialFlags` _(object)_ _optional_: In case you preloaded your flags during server-side rendering using `getFlags()`, provide the flags as `initialFlags`.
-The client will then skip the initial request and use the provided flags instead.
-This allows you to get rid of loading states on the client.
+  - `options.initialState` _(object)_ _optional_: In case you preloaded your flags during server-side rendering using `getFlags()`, provide the returned state as `initialState`.
+The client will then skip the first request whenever possible and use the provided flags instead.
+This allows you to get rid of loading states and on the client.
-  - `options.revalidateOnFocus` _(object)_ _optional_: By default, the client will revalidate all feature flags when the browser window regains focus.
+  - `options.revalidateOnFocus` _(object)_ _optional_: By default the client will revalidate all feature flags when the browser window regains focus.
 Pass `revalidateOnFocus: false` to skip this behaviour.

-This function returns an object containing the requested flags.
+This function returns an object we usually call [`flagBag`](#flagBag).
+It contains the requested flags and other information.

+#### `flagBag`

+This object is returned from `useFlags()`.

+- `flags` _(object)_: The loaded feature flags, with the defaults applied.
+- `visitorKey` _(string | null)_: The visitor key the feature flags were fetched for.
+- `settled` _(boolean)_: Unless you are providing `initialState`, the client will need to fetch the feature flags from the API.
+In some cases, during static site generation, it will even need to fetch the feature flags from the API even though you provided `initialState`.
+The `settled` value will turn `true` once the flags have settled on the client.
+This means that the only way for the value of the flags to change from then on would be if you changed one of the feature flags, or provided different inputs (`user`, `traits`).
+Once `settled` has turned true, it will not turn back to false.
+You can use `settled` in case you want to wait for the "final" feature flag values before kicking of code splitting (or showing UI).
+- `fetching` _(boolean)_: This is `true` whenever the client is loading feature flags.
+This might happen initially, on rerenders with changed inputs (`user`, `traits`) or when the window regains focus and revaldiation is triggered.
+You probably want to use `settled` instead, as `settled` stays truthy once the flags were loaded, while `fetching` can flip multiple times.

 #### Supported user attributes